How to use a credit card to build credit

 Check for pre-approval offers with no risk to your credit score.

-Ways to build credit with a credit card
+Tips to help you build credit with a credit card

-With a better understanding of where you’re starting from, you can make a plan to start building credit or rebuilding your credit.
-Just keep in mind that building credit takes time, and everybody’s situation is different.
+No matter where you’re starting from, you can make a plan to start building credit or rebuilding your credit today.
+Just keep in mind that building credit takes time and responsible use, and everybody’s situation is different.

 Use only the credit you need

 Your credit scores may be affected by how much of your available credit you’re using, which is known as your credit utilization ratio.
-The Consumer Financial Protection Bureau (CFPB) recommends trying to keep your credit card balances at or below 30% of your total credit limit.
+The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit card balances at or below 30% of your credit limit.

 Make on-time payments